 I was writer and narrative designer on Transformers Universe at Jagex Games Studio for two years.
 The game was a multiplayer online battle arena title, with overarching RPG elements, released in open beta in 2014.
+It also took inspiration from the Emmy-award winning Transformers Prime animated series.

 My primary roles involved: